Surue/surue.github.io/_posts/2020-04-07-Particle-systems.md

 But programmers needs to know when to stop, especially when working on indi/solo project

 where time constraints are less pressing.
-Optimization needs to be stop when the game can run with a smooth framerate and that those part are not causing probleme.  \
+Optimization needs to be stop when the game can run with a smooth framerate and that those part are not causing probleme.
- \

 The same problem can easily appear when adding features.
 Yet again particles are a good example, it’s easy to add new effect on particles like physics, changing size over time, changing speed over time and so on.
 But as for optimization, a programmer need to stop when he can use it’s features to accomplished to most basics implementation.

-### Sources
+### Good resources
+* * Schiffman, D., 2020.
+The Nature Of Code.
+Natureofcode.com.
+Available [here](https://natureofcode.com/book/chapter-4-particle-systems).
+This is a realy complete blog about the implementation of a particle system with many features.